 Only apply for credit when you need to

 Only ever apply for credit when you absolutely need to.
-If your business makes too many applications for credit in a short period of time, it will have a negative effect on your business credit score.
+If your business makes too many applications for credit in a short period of time, it will have a negative effect on your company's credit score.

 What this suggests to credit referencing agencies is that your business is desperate for finances, and this will have a negative impact on your creditworthiness.
 A pro tip here is to always ask for quotes first rather than filling out an application.